For You (Staind song)

-"For You" is a song by Staind from their 2001 album Break the Cycle, released as the fourth single from the album in 2001.
-The song is also featured on Staind's greatest hits-type compilation album The Singles: 1996–2006.
-It became the third single from Break the Cycle to chart on the Billboard Hot 100, when it peaked at number 63.
-It also charted on the Alternative Songs and Mainstream Rock Tracks charts at both number 3, respectively.
+"For You" is a song by American rock band Staind from their third studio album, Break the Cycle (2001), released as the album's fourth single in December 2001.
+The song is also included on Staind's greatest hits-type compilation album The Singles: 1996–2006.
+It became the third single from Break the Cycle to chart on the US Billboard Hot 100, peaking at number 63.
+It also charted on the Modern Rock Tracks and Mainstream Rock Tracks charts, reaching number three on both rankings.

 Music video

 The video for the song was directed by Nigel Dick, it features an angry teenager looking to vent his frustration at his family while they drive towards a restaurant.
 The video is cut with shots of the band performing in a vacant building as the teen gradually begins screaming at his family.